8luebottle/Dev-Bookshelf/Code_Complete.md

 <details><summary><b>Why Is Software Construction Important?</b></summary>

 Software is extensively used in various fields, and the fundamentals of each software are similar.
-If the quality and developer productivity of software can be imporved, it means that all of these software will benefit.
+If the quality and developer productivity of software can be improved, it means that all of these software will benefit.

 - Construction is a large part of software development.
   - The majority of the time(30%-80%) is allocated to construction.